Pondidum/pondidum.github.io/_drafts/rich-domain-modeling.md

 tags: design, code, net, domain, ddd
 ---

 The term Rich Domain Model is used to describe a domain model which really shows you how you should be using and manipulating the model, rather than letting you do anything with it.
-It is the opposite of an Enemic Domain Model, which provides a very low abstraction over the data storage (generally), but with little to no enforcing of rules.
+It is the opposite of an Anaemic Domain Model, which provides a very low abstraction over the data storage (generally), but with little to no enforcing of rules.

-##The Enemic Domain Model
+##The Anaemic Domain Model

 To take the standard model of a person who has addresses and phone numbers etc seems a little contrite, so lets run through an example using timesheets (bear in mind I don't know what really goes into a timesheet system, this just seems reasonable).
 The current model looks something like the following: